steciuk/PS2-cardiac-electrophysiology/README.md

 </DIF>
 ```

-where each line in `<Vertices>` contains the x, y and z coordinates of a vertex, and each line in `<Polygons>` contains the indices of the vertices that make up a polygon.
+where each line in `<Vertices>` contains the x, y and z coordinates of a vertex, and each line in `<Polygons>` contains the indices of the vertices that make up a polygon (index starting from 1).

 ### Recording data